corgifist/electron/README.md

 Cross-Platform Extensible Mostly-GPU Video Editor

 ## Building
+* Be sure that backtrace, GLFW, GLUT (linux) and GLM are installed on your machine before trying to build Electron

 Electron uses it's own build system to make development faster and smoother.
 HashBuild is maybe the most minimalistic build system ever that can provide straightforward way to build your project